Russia hits herd hostility to vaccines as COVID rages

 However, distrust of Russia’s vaccines has mutated wildly in the zeitgeist by people regurgitating half-baked conspiracy theories.
 A survey by independent pollsters the Levada Centre in May indicated 62% of Russians are unwilling to get vaccinated, while 55% are not afraid of contracting the virus.

-Vaccination in Moscow has now come to a near standstill, slowing to 2,500-3,500 a day compared to 10,000 previously, according to data compiled by the Russian-language news site Meduza.
+Vaccination in Moscow has now come to a near standstill, slowing to 2,500-3,500 a day against 10,000 previously, according to data compiled by the Russian-language news site Meduza.

 To reach 60% of the population by September, it needs to be closer to 50,000.
 Overall, 12% of the country has now received at least one shot and, at that rate, Russia won’t hit herd immunity until the end of 2022.

 Back home in Dublin, people have been falling over themselves to take any injection.
-Ireland this week finally emerged from Europe’s longest and harshest lockdown with pubs, restaurants and hotels finally reopening after a six-month hiatus.
+Ireland this week finally emerged from Europe’s longest and harshest lockdown with pubs, restaurants and hotels finally re-opening after a six-month hiatus.
 With 53% of the country having received at least one shot, the hospitals have emptied, and the death rate has almost disappeared.

 The influential British medical journal The Lancet confirmed the Russian drug was safe and had an efficacy rate of over 91% in February but that didn’t move the dial at home in Russia.
 Elsewhere, it triggered a global clamour for the Russian vaccine.
 Leo Varadkar, Ireland’s Deputy Prime Minister and a former doctor, said in February he was in favour of adding Sputnik V to the nation’s jabs programme, joining a chorus of other European leaders seeking to acquire the vaccine.